 • Provider: OAuth2/OpenID

-• Client ID: (copy this for NetBird config)
+• Client ID: Record for NetBird configuration

-• Client Secret: (generate and save securely)
+• Client Secret: Generate and store securely

 Creating User Groups and Policies